-A reset of a tolerance may seem like a good thing but it’s actually quite risky.
+A reset of tolerance may seem like a good thing but it’s actually quite risky.
 If a person is used to a certain amount but then takes a break, they may think they can use the same amount on the next round.
 However, if their tolerance did reset, that portion can lead to an overdose.

 Most cocaine sold on the street is far from pure.
-However, that may be a good thing, as truly pure cocaine is quite dangerous.
+However, that may be a good thing, as truly pure coke is quite dangerous.
 At the same time, it’s also a very bad thing, for reasons to be discussed later.